-Risk-adjusted ratings are reported for mortality, readmission and extended postoperative length of stay measures.
-The rating identifies whether the hospital's observed value of a given outcome was significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors (see "Risk Adjustment and Statistical Ratings" for methodology details, and Appendix C and D for examples).
+Risk-adjusted ratings are reported for the complication measures and extended postoperative length of stay measure.
+The rating identifies whether the hospital's observed rate of a given outcome was significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors (see "Risk Adjustment and Statistical Ratings" for methodology details and Appendix C and D for examples).
 Ratings are reported for hospitals with five or more cases in the analysis.